Remote Online Support

 4. Any communication that takes place between you and your worker outside of the sessions e.g. Im going to be 5 minutes late must be through your University of Leeds email.
 For reasons of security and confidentiality the Zoom messaging function is not used as a part of this service.

-You'll need to fill our self-referral form to make a Remote/Online appointment with Student Counselling and Wellbeing.
+You'll need to fill out our self-referral form to make a Remote/Online appointment with Student Counselling and Wellbeing.
 We recognise that it can be difficult to write about what is troubling you, however, your answers help us to understand your situation and direct you to the most appropriate member of our team.
 Several of the questions are designed to start the process of developing insight and understanding, including what may help you to feel and cope better.
 For Remote/Online Support it is essential you provide us with all the information requested.

 Your counsellor, mental health advisor or wellbeing practitioner will be provided with a copy of your completed online self-referral form before your first meeting.

-In order to receive the service
+In order to receive the service you must provide a telephone number, your location and an emergency contact.

 * Students being supported by a Mental Health Advisor or Wellbeing Practitioner may wish other support staff to be present during their session.
 Please make us aware of this in advance.

-Once we have received your Self-Referral form we will email you within two working days proposing session times within the times you have said you are available.
+Once we have received your Self-Referral Form we will email you within two working days proposing session times within the times you have said you are available.
 You'll have three working days to tell us whether you wish to accept or need to make changes to these times.
 If we have not heard from you within three days, we will assume you are no longer seeking this service; you are, however, welcome to contact us again at a later date.

 Once we have agreed these dates and times, the worker will send you the URLs for your sessions.